 Later that day, I left with her most loyal companion to serve as a foster parent so that she could receive the safety and support she needed to start a new life.
 I was humbled by her trust and faith in me to care for her pet and vowed on that day to remove the “no pets allowed” sign on the doors of domestic violence shelters, starting in Nevada.

-Noah’s Animal House in Las Vegas is a full service boarding facility on the grounds of the largest women & children’s shelter in Nevada.
+Noah’s Animal House in Las Vegas is a full-service boarding facility on the grounds of the largest women & children’s shelter in Nevada.
 It was built in 2007 as our flagship operation after recognizing how many other arrivals at The Shade Tree Shelter were desperately seeking the same safety and protection for their pets.
-After nine years in operation, we have cared and protected over 1,000 pets for 90,000 boarding nights for the women and children at The Shade Tree.
-What we now know is that women won’t leave their pets behind to be abused as a payback and with Noah’s Animal House, they no longer have to make that choice.
+After operating for over a decade, we have cared and protected over 1,500 pets for 100,000 boarding nights for the women and children at The Shade Tree.
+What we now know is that women won’t leave their pets behind to be abused as payback and with Noah’s Animal House, they no longer have to make that choice.

 Staci Columbo Alonso